Misdemeanor charges recommended against man in Trump hat who brandished gun during Woodinville protests

 A video clip of the confrontation that was widely shared across social media shows a chaotic scene as members of the rival groups grab, shout and swear at each other while the man — donning a camouflage ball cap with “TRUMP” emblazoned in yellow block letters — brandishes a handgun.
 The man points the gun at others, including directly into the video taken by an anti-Trump demonstrator, before a woman he’s with pushes him away from the skirmish.

+Videos of the incident gathered by the detective show that the suspect “held the gun pointed straight forward at body level of the people in front of him,” despite a statement the suspect gave that he kept the gun pointed at “high point,” Dodd’s affidavit states.

+When Dodd later asked the suspect why he kept his gun out, he told her “at that point the gun was an extension of his arm and he didn’t know why he still had it out and that he should have put it away but didn’t.”

-Witnesses later told reporters and investigators that the man pulled out the gun after another man flung liquid from a bucket onto him and then ran away.
-Investigators so far have been unable to find or identify the man who hurled the bucket of liquid, Larson said.
+Investigators so far have been unable to find or identify the man who hurled the bucket of liquid, according to Dodd’s affidavit.

-“If not for his action with the bucket, there would have never been the reaction by (the suspect), regardless of whether (the suspect’s) actions were appropriate or not,” Larson said.
+“That (the suspect) was assaulted by the throwing of liquid does not support his subsequent actions as reasonable,” the detective wrote.

+She recommended charges be filed against the suspect under Washington’s criminal statutes for “unlawful carrying or handling” of firearms and outlawing “aiming or discharging firearms, deadly weapons” — gross misdemeanors punishable by up to 364 days in jail and a $5,000 fine.
+The illegal handling offense also can result in revocation of an offender’s concealed pistol license.

-The chief added she’s received a flood of emails criticizing her department for what some view as a slow response to hold the suspect accountable.
+Woodinville Police Chief Katie Larson called Dodd’s investigation “very thorough and complete,” noting she had received a flood of emails criticizing her department for what some view as a slow response to hold the suspect accountable.

 “The first thing we needed to do was to make sure the scene was safe,” Larson said.
 Deputies quickly arrived to quell the tensions, she said, “but we also interviewed just about everybody who was there that day.”

-Dodd, who typically works in Sammamish, was assigned as the case detective to avoid any real or perceived conflicts, Larson said.
-The detective contacted several witnesses, some of whom were reluctant to give statements, and collected multiple videos of the incident, the chief said.
+Dodd, who typically works in Sammamish, was assigned as the case detective to avoid any perceived conflicts, Larson said.
+The chief noted Dodd interviewed several witnesses, some of whom were reluctant to give statements, and collected multiple videos of the incident.

-Neither Roberts nor Larson readily knew Thursday the specific criminal law violations that the detective found potentially applicable to the case.
-The chief said one of them involved a simple misdemeanor and the other was a gross misdemeanor that could result in the man losing his concealed pistol license, if charged and convicted.

-A spokesperson for Sheriff Mitzi Johanknecht declined to provide the specific law violations, directing a reporter to file a public records request for the information.
-Responses to such requests typically can take several weeks or months.
+“These kinds of investigations take time to do the right way,” Larson said.